Houston, TX Immigration Attorneys

 The Gonzalez Law Group, PLLC understands how important it is you stay with your family.
 That is why we want to help you acquire a family preference visa.
 The immigration process in the United States is not simple.
-It will require mounds of paperwork, interviews and medical examinations.
+It will require mounds of paperwork, interviews, and medical examinations.
 To discuss your situation, contact our firm.

 - What is a Preference Category?